 The beginning of life raises many ethical issues.
 Should we use technology to begin human life, such as with IVF and reproductive technologies?
 What about cloning human life?
 Should we end human life that has started naturally or artificially?
 What is the moral status of human embryos?
 When is a human a person?
-Such issues are discussed in the following articles.
+Such issues are discussed in the following articles and resources.

 “People need to be free to act on their conscience,” Irish Examiner (3 July 2013).